-In addition to his academic appointments and public service, Dr. Colley treats patients in his private practice, providing both psychotherapy and medication management for attention-deficit hyperactivity disorder (ADHD), anxiety, depression, bipolar disorders, schizophrenia and substance abuse for both adolescents and adults.
+Jeremy Colley, M.D. founded his private practice in New York City in 2006, providing both talk therapy and medication management for attention-deficit hyperactivity disorder (ADHD), anxiety, depression, bipolar disorders, schizophrenia and substance abuse for both adolescents and adults.

 Dr. Colley received both his undergraduate and professional degrees from the Ivy League.
 He concentrated in organic chemistry at Princeton University in Princeton, NJ, graduating with honors.
 He attended medical school at Columbia University, College of Physicians and Surgeons, in New York, NY.
 He completed an internship in internal medicine and neurology at the New York University School of Medicine.
 He remained at NYU for residency training in general psychiatry and was Chief Resident of the program in 2006.
 Dr. Colley completed a fellowship in Forensic Psychiatry, also at NYU, in 2007.